Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

-# Boot Pre-Install Live ISO and Generate Seedfiles
+# Boot Pre-Install Live ISO and Generate Seed Files

-The following steps provide instructions to boot the Pre-Install Live ISo and create seedfiles for CSM installation.
+The following steps provide instructions to boot the Pre-Install Live ISO and create seed files for CSM installation.

 ## Topics